Comparison Summary: Kratom vs. Caffeine

 An important point worth mentioning is kratom’s effects last much longer than coffee.

-The average half-life of caffeine, which is the measure of how long the liver takes to reduce the concentration of a substance by half, is five hours.
+The average half-life of caffeine, which measures how long the liver takes to reduce the concentration of a substance by half, is five hours.

 On the other hand, the average half-life of kratom is estimated at 24 hours.
 This means it’s unnecessary to take high doses of kratom to stay alert and focused throughout the day.